CU-CloudCollab/beanstalk-docker-example/README.md

   aws:elasticbeanstalk:application:environment:
     # These values get set in the EC2 shell environment at launch
     key1: example-value1
-    # This should be replaced by the EFS created by the EFS CloudFormation template.
-    TARGET_EFS_ID: fs-4a1adc03 # REPLACE
   aws:elasticbeanstalk:environment:
     # LoadBalanced the application so we can play with multiple instances later.
     EnvironmentType: LoadBalanced